-President:

-Email Address:

-I wish to submit an electronic manuscript with a minimum forward electronic copies of the manuscript to three (3) inc. TurnItIn for originality assessment.
+President: Email Address: I wish to submit an electronic manuscript with a minimum of 1,500 words.
+It is understood that the President will forward electronic copies of the manuscript to three (3) independent judges and one (1) educator for submission TurnItIn for originality assessment.
 My completed manuscript will be electronically submitted to the President, on or before July 1.

-Title of my essay:

-I wish this paper to be submitted for the ess say award competition.

-I am a member of the TSRT and my original membership date is:

-I have read the rules and regulations governing the essay p papers and understand them fully.
+Title of my essay: I wish this paper to be submitted for the essay award competition. (do / do not) I am a member of the TSRT and my original membership date is: .
+I have read the rules and regulations governing the essay papers and understand them fully.
+Signature: Name: Address: Telephone #: () R.T. employer or Student Educational Program: Address:

-Signature:

-Name:

-Address:

-Telephone #: ()

-R.T. employer or Student Educational Program:

-Address: